D-instantons and twistors: some exact results: D-instantons and hypermultiplet moduli space

 Taking into account that $\hng{a}$ are expected to be integers, we see that the monodromy gives rise to a linear combination of $\Xigi{a}$ with integer coefficients and can be represented as a linear map on the charge lattice:

-where $\Gamma/\IZ_2$ is the charge lattice modulo identification $\gamma\leftrightarrow -\gamma$. } As a result, the simple sum of one-charge contributions \eqref{gensymp} does not work anymore because, canceling the singularities of the initial twistor lines by means of integrals, it introduces other singularities through the dependence of $\Xigi{i}(\varpi)$.
+where $\Gamma/\IZ_2$ is the charge lattice modulo identification $\gamma\leftrightarrow -\gamma$. } As a result, the simple sum of one-charge contributions \eqref{gensymp} does not work anymore because, canceling the singularities of the initial Darboux coordinates by means of integrals, it introduces other singularities through the dependence of $\Xigi{i}(\varpi)$.
 Therefore, a more elaborated construction is required.

 The correct transition functions to the patch $\cU_+$ may be given in terms of $\Xipgi{i}\equiv \Xiijg{++}{i}$ and the functions $\Sgi{i}(\Xi)$ defined by the following system of integral equations \be \Sgi{i}(\Xi)=\frac{1}{8\pi^2}\sum_j \hng{j}\<\gamma_i,\gamma_j\> , \ee where the functions $\cF_j$ satisfy \be